 The following steps outline the admissions process.
-To get started, please contact our school expressing your interest in learning more about enrollment.
+To get started, please fill out and send the Tour Interest form to the right.

-1. Once we have received a call or email from you, we will schedule an in-person meeting with you at our school.
+- Once we have received a call or email from you, we will schedule an in-person meeting with you to tour our school.

-2. You will visit the school and meet with Mary Hicks, our head of school.
+- During the school tour you will meet with Jessica Breed, our Director of Admissions.
 In this one and a half hour meeting, she will provide an overview of our school and take you on a tour.
 During that tour you will see the school facilities, discuss Montessori practices and how Montessori supports the development of the whole child.
-Our tours include an opportunity to observe a classroom for 30 minutes, as well as ample time to ask any questions you may have.
+Our tours include an opportunity to observe a classroom (during the school year), as well as ample time to ask any questions you may have.

-3. Should you wish to then apply for admission, you will fill out the application form, including a non-refundable $300 application fee.
+- Should you wish to then apply for admission, you will fill out the application and questionnaire, including a non-refundable $150 application fee.
 In this form, you can express any preferences for classroom placement or other information, like decision-making deadlines you may have.
 We do our best to take those preferences and scheduling constraints into account.

-4. We will review your application form, determine if we have an appropriate opening in a classroom for your child and make a placement recommendation.
-We will also talk with you to assess your child’s readiness for enrollment, including, but not limited to, whether he or she is at least 30 months old and is independent in toileting.
+- We will review your application and questionnaire, determine if we have an appropriate opening in a classroom for your child and make a placement recommendation.
+We will also talk with you to assess your child’s readiness for enrollment, including, but not limited to, whether they are at least 30 months old and are independent in toileting.

-7. You will then fill out our enrollment forms and return them to the school office.
+- You will then fill out our enrollment forms and return them to the school online.

-8. Once you return the paperwork, the school will confirm enrollment and contact you with any necessary communications to ensure you and your child are ready to attend school at the specified start date (typically, children start school in the fall, although we do have some students join us mid-year).
+- Once you return the paperwork online, the school will confirm enrollment and contact you with any necessary communications to ensure you and your child are ready to attend school at the specified start date (typically, children start school in the fall, although we do have some students join us mid-year).